dawsers/hyprscroller/README.md

 ## Requirements

-*hyprscroller* supports the version of *Hyprland* I use (currently v0.35) plus the latest tagged one (currently v0.38.1), and you can try your luck with the latest `git` changes, but I will be slower to keep up with those, as there are too many API changes going on upstream.
+*hyprscroller* supports the version of *Hyprland* I use (currently v0.39.1) plus the latest tagged one (currently v0.39.1), and you can try your luck with the latest `git` changes, but I will be slower to keep up with those, as there are too many API changes going on upstream.

+Aside from those versions, even though the feature set will be frozen for them, *hyprscroller* also supports v0.35 and v0.38.1.

 ## Building and installing